ReiseNavet/ReiseNavet.github.io/_maas/210-researchtopics.md

 toc: true
 ---

-Business-related aspects are one of the main topics addressed by scientific literature on MaaS.

 MaaS is in general a new concept, and the business models are still in development.
-There are challenges regarding the viability of the business models.
+There are challenges regarding the viability of the business models, and business-related aspects are one of the main topics addressed by scientific literature on MaaS.

 In general, the following aspects are discussed:
 *	The role of public vs private actors.
 MaaS may be market driven, public controlled, or a public-private collaboration.
 *	Different types of MaaS-providers such as public and private actors, actors building MaaS around their own transport services, and more mode agnostic actors without their own services.
 *	Cannibalism with respect to public transport. i.e., that other modes are used instead of public transport